ssorallen/dotfiles/README.md

 ### Setting Mac OS X Defaults

-".osx" sets my preferred settings for OS X itself.
+".macos" sets my preferred settings for OS X itself.
 The default `./install` command does not run this because it can be expensive to run.

-1. `./.osx`
+1. `./.macos`